 - 17 Tips For Growing The Neoregelia Bromeliad

-Check More Often In Winter
+How Often To Water Bromeliads In Winter

 Bromeliads provide indoor color for months at a time and are generally carefree.
 Most of the problems encountered with bromeliads are usually associated with rot caused by overwatering.

-By following these watering guidelines you should be well on your way to having a healthy bromeliad to enjoy for months and months.
+By following these watering guidelines, you should be well on your way to having a healthy bromeliad to enjoy for months and months.